z390development/z390/doc/contribute_docs.md

 word      | OK.
 Alternate is fullword with no space. halfword  | OK.
 No space should be used. save area | In any text, ensure space is included.
-The only exception is in code `savearea` without space is preferred
+The only exception is in code `savearea` without space is preferred ASCII     | Always in capitals
+EBCDIC    | Always in capitals

 ## Preview the web pages